janisgrikstas/PLC_ExtraCredit/README.md

 If a function takes in parameters, you must specify the data type and name of each parameter when declaring the function.

-## Denotational Sementatics for Selected Statements
+## Denotational Semantics for Selected Statements

  ```
   <switch> -> `isthistrue (` <and> `)` <block> [`ifnot` <block>]